ManskeLab/ImageProcessingScripts/README.md

 resample.py: resample an image to certain spacing.

-uniform\_seg.py: contains many classes to hold image, segmentation, and information Calibration equation, scanner, plane, R2, RSE, mean/sd of profile written to data.csv.
+uniform\_seg.py: contains many classes to hold image, segmentation, and information.
+Calibration equation, scanner, plane, R2, RSE, mean/sd of profile written to data.csv.
 Calibration plots, individual profile plots, all calibration plot are created.
 Writes information about plotting two profiles together to txt file for dual\_plot.py

 dual\_plot.py: plots two profiles together for both resampled and unresampled images.
-Relies on txt file generated from uniform\_seg.py
+Relies on txt file generated from uniform\_seg.py.

-ccl3D/cclDFS3d.py: connected component labeling algorithms for both union-find and depth-first search methods. ccl3D can handle searching for multiple labels.
+ccl3D/cclDFS3d.py: connected component labeling algorithms for both union-find and depth-first search methods.
+ccl3D can handle searching for multiple labels.

 getComponents.py: utilizes ccl3D to search for individual calibration ROIs and writes values and each slice of the cylinder profile to csv.

-The below scripts use the result of getComponents
+The below scripts use the result of getComponents.

 one\_sample\_t\_test.R: performs a 1 sample t-test.